egonm12/css-workshop/README.md

 ## Get started

-1. Install [Eleventy](npm install -g @11ty/eleventy) to automate some development processes
+1. Go to the skeleton setup in the `site` directory.
-2. Open `index.html` in your favorite editor
+2. Open `index.html` and `stylesheet.css` in your favorite editor.
-3. Start adding a toast!
+3. Start fleshing out the ultra-basic example toast with proper HTML and CSS!

 ## Specs